panzaeron/smarthome/plugins/speech/README.md

 That's all, use the microphone symbol to speak a command and tasker sends this as text to smarthome.py.

-KNXfriend at "knx-user-forum.de" wrote that it also works with Automagic.

 Links
 =====